karimrvm/karimrvm.github.io/_pages/bio.md

 {% include base_path %}

 ## Education
-* Ph.D student in Mathematics, University of Hamburg, 2023-present
+* Doctoral researcher in Mathematics, University of Hamburg, 2023-present
 * M.Sc.
 Mathematical Physics, University of Hamburg, 2020-2023
 * B.Sc.
 Computing in Science with focus physics, University of Hamburg, 2016-2020